madprops/airc/README.md

 The support of models demands updates to airc.

-Models used should be focused on general responses as opposed to generating code.
+Supported models should be focused on general responses and not code generation.

 airc is not really meant to be a programming assistant since web interfaces are a lot better for that.